Nikolai Dzhumagaliev: Background

-Nikolai Dzhumagaliev was born on 15 November 1952, in Uzynagash, Kazakh SSR, Soviet Union, to a Kazakh father and Belarusian mother, the third of four children and only son of his family.
+Nikolai Dzhumagaliev was born on 15 November 1952, in Uzynagash, Kazakh SSR, Soviet Union, to a Kazakh father and Belarusian mother.
+He was the third of four children and only son of his family.
 After completing the ninth grade of school, Dzhumagaliev entered a railway school; following his graduation, he was assigned to work in Atyrau.
-In 1970, at age 18, he was conscripted into the Soviet Army, serving in chemical defense in Samarkand, Uzbek SSR.
-After completing his service, Dzhumagaliev tried to become a driver and to enter university, but achieved neither goal.
-As an alternative, he travelled the Soviet Union, visiting the Ural Mountains, Siberia, and Murmansk, where he tried a number of professions, including sailor, forwarder, electrician, and bulldozer operator.
+In 1970, at age 18, he was conscripted into the Soviet Army, serving in chemical defence in Samarkand, Uzbek SSR.
+After completing his service, Dzhumagaliev tried to become a driver and to enter university but achieved neither goal.
+As an alternative, he travelled in the Soviet Union, visiting the Ural Mountains, Siberia, and Murmansk, where he tried a number of professions, including sailor, forwarder, electrician, and bulldozer operator.
 In 1977, he returned to Uzynagash in Kazakhstan to take a job as a firefighter, contracting both syphilis and trichomoniasis that same year.

 First murder

 Dzhumagaliev planned his first murder very carefully.
 In January 1979, he killed a woman travelling along a rural path outside of Uzynagash.
-On January 25, 1979, the body of the woman was discovered.
+On 25 January 1979, the body of the woman was discovered.
 A criminal case was opened, but the investigation did not lead to the killer's capture.